 Fingers crossed, we'll see plenty more thoughtful, sustainable and recyclable packaging, but for now, let's celebrate the hard-working beauty products that prove you don't have to sacrifice on quality in a bid to reduce plastic consumption.

-Not only is this solid shampoo packed with heavenly roman chamomile, orange flower, lavender and jasmine, but it also comes just as it is—no plastic tubs and no extras.
+Not only is this solid shampoo packed with heavenly honey, but it also comes just as it is—no plastic tubs and no extras.
 What you see is quite literally what you get.
 Lush has always been an innovator when it comes to transparency and sustainability, and the company has hit the mark yet again with this solid formulation.

 With its farm-to-face premise that boasts 100% natural ingredients, Tata Harper's ethos is extended to the packaging, which is made from recycled glass you can use again (just imagine this bottle housing a single peony) as well as soy-based ink on all of its labels.

-First of all, this bottle is made of 100% post-consumer recycled plastic, a scheme which Aveda estimates have saved it from using over 600 tonnes of virgin plastic a year.
-Secondly, the lavender-infused scent of this body lotion makes for a dreamy bedtime fix. ■
+First of all, this bottle is made of 100% post-consumer recycled plastic, a program which Aveda estimates have saved it from using over 600 tonnes of virgin plastic a year.
+Secondly, the lavender-infused scent of this body lotion makes for a dreamy bedtime fix.